Gluten free ginger spiced cake

 Updated 6th February 2022

-Here is another rather super recipe to share with you.
-This gluten free ginger spiced cake has a yummy, soft, golden buttery crumb, that is perfectly spiced with warming ginger, cinnamon and nutmeg.
-And, when decorated with a generous drizzle of glace icing, and chopped crystallised stem ginger, it’s ramped up into a a fabulous teatime treat!
+Here’s another super recipe to share with you.
+This gluten free ginger spiced cake has a yummy soft golden crumb, and is perfectly spiced with warming ginger, cinnamon and nutmeg.

-The original recipe I used for this delightful gluten free ginger spiced cake came from one of Juvela’s recipe booklets.
-I stumbled accross it whilst on the hunt for something quick and easy to make for my dad, who’s partial to a slice of cake with his cuppa at suppertime.
+The original recipe for this gluten free ginger spiced cake came from one of Juvela’s recipe booklets, which I stumbled across whilst on the hunt for something quick and easy to make for my dad, who’s rather partial to a slice of cake with his cuppa at suppertime.

 I didn’t decorate the cake the first time I made it, so my dad was able to portion it up and pop it into his freezer.
 But when I made it again, I jazzed it up (as the original recipe suggests) with glace icing and crystallised stem ginger.
-Such a simple finishing touch, but one which transforms the cake into something a little more special.
+This is such a simple finishing touch, but one which transforms the cake into something a little more special.

-This ginger spiced cake is a dream to make and a real comfort bake too.
-It also smells amazing whilst it’s baking and is just the ticket to chase away the gloom on a rainy day.
+This ginger spiced cake is a dream to make and smells amazing whilst baking.
+Just the ticket to chase away the gloom on a rainy/chilly day.

 Ingredients